 |The object known as "Nibiru" does not exist.|

-The planet "Nibiru" has a unique place in the constellation of 2012 claims.
-It's never been detected, cannot exist, and even if it was real (according to its promoter) isn't actually supposed to arrive until centuries in the future.
+The planet "Nibiru" has a unique place in the constellation of cosmophobia claims.
+It's never been detected, cannot exist, and even if it was real (according to its promoter) isn't actually supposed to arrive until decades or even centuries from now.
 However, it's a very popular subject among both debunkers and proponents alike.

 The fictional planet called ‘Nibiru’ was proposed by a self-taught scholar of Sumerian cuneiform named Zecharia Sitchin.
 In the book The Twelfth Planet (1976) Sitchin used an image from a particular Sumerian seal, along with his own translation of Sumerian cuneiform, to argue that the Sumerians knew of 12 planets in the solar system, that the 12th planet is Nibiru, that it orbits the sun once every 3,600 years, that beings (that the Sumerians called ‘gods’) live on it, that these beings arrived on Earth some 450,000 years ago, that they created humans by genetic engineering of female apes, and that basically we were their slaves, digging up their gold for them.

 No, really.
 That’s his claim.1

 Jason Colavito says of Sitchin: "… Sitchin has claimed that the Anunnaki genetically engineered humanity, that the space invaders tried to destroy humanity in a flood, and that someday the aliens will return and bring a Biblical-style judgment on mankind."2

 Sitchin leans heavily on translations of ancient texts, in particular his translations of ancient texts, which do not match the translations of other, more verified scholars.
 The SKeptic's DIctionary says of Sitchin: